nxp-mcuxpresso/mcux-sdk-examples/mimxrt685audevk/dsp_examples/xaf_record/cm33/readme.txt

 'Getting Started with Xplorer for MIMXRT685-AUD-EVK.pdf'.

 1. Select how many microphones should be used
-    a.
-Set the BOARD_DMIC_NUM preprocessor macro to 1,2 or 3 (defualt) in the project for the CM33 core
+    - Set the BOARD_DMIC_NUM preprocessor macro to 1,2, 3 (default) or 4 in the project for the CM33 core.
-    b.
-Set the BOARD_DMIC_NUM preprocessor macro to 1,2 or 3 (defualt) in the project for the DSP core - the value must be the same as for the CM33 core
+    - When the 8CH-DMIC expansion board is used, the DMIC_BOARD_CONNECTED macro must be set to 1 (default) in the project for the DSP core.
     Important:
-        When you set the value to 2 or 3, you have to connect the 8CH-DMIC expansion board to the MIMXRT685-AUD-EVK board to the DMIC connector (J31).
+        When you set the value to 2, 3 or 4 you have to connect the 8CH-DMIC expansion board to the MIMXRT685-AUD-EVK board to the DMIC connector (J31) and set the DMIC_BOARD_CONNECTED macro to 1.
         For safety reasons, the expansion board must be connected when the power supply is disconnected.
 Don't forget set the hardware jumpers JP44 2-3 and JP45 2-3.

 2. Connect headphones to Audio HP / Line-Out connector (J4).